31337H4X0R/crab-tracker/README.md

 # crab-tracker

 This repository contains hardware designs and software to create prototypes of a low-cost, customizable ultrasonic telemetryt system that can be used to relocate crabs or other things in shallow (<30m) aquatic environments.
-The basic design uses piezoelectric ceramic crystals embedded in each emitter to send short pulses of sound.
+The basic design uses piezoelectric ceramic crystals in each emitter to send short pulses of sound.
 These pulses of sound are received by four hydrophones - the time delay between arrival of the sound pulses at each of the different hydrophones can be used to calculate the direction from the receiver array to the emitter.

 Full technical details are available in WWU's CEDAR archive here ______.